GeoNode/geonode/docs_2.0/tutorials/deploy_config.rst

    $ django-admin.py collectstatic --settings=geonode.settings --noinput

 The collectstatic command will create a new folder *static_root*.
-The syncdb command will create all needed tables.

 An empty upload directory has to be created and the permissions on this folder have to be applied to apache.